MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6512 Lnnn [Inn] [Xnnn] [Ynnn] [Znnn] [Jnnn] [Knnn]
 ```

 `G6512` is the underlying probing macro called by the higher-level probing cycle macros.
-It must be passed a target position in at least one axis (`X`, `Y` and `Z`), and a start position in at least the `Z` axes (`L`).
-It may also be passed a start position in `X` or `Y` axes.
-The unspecified axes for both start and target positions will default to the current machine co-ordinates.
+It must be passed a target position in at least one axis (`X`, `Y`, and `Z`), and a start position in at least the `Z` axes (`L`).
+It may also be passed a start position in the `X` or `Y` axes.
+The unspecified axes for start and target positions will default to the current machine coordinates.

-If `I` is not specified, the macro will trigger a guided manual probing cycle similar to the RRF jogging window, but only able to move towards or away from the target position.
-When complete, `G6512` will update the probe position in the `mosPCX`, `mosPCY` and `mosPCZ` global variables, adjusting for tool radius and deflection.
+If `I` is not specified, the macro will trigger a guided manual probing cycle similar to the RRF jogging window, but only move towards or away from the target position.
+When complete, `G6512` will update the probe position in the `mosPCX`, `mosPCY`, and `mosPCZ` global variables, adjusting for tool radius and deflection.

 #### `G6512.1` - AUTOMATED PROBE